 Also, if you’re feeding an electrolyte in water, never add it to your horse’s only water supply.
 Always provide a separate fresh water source.

-Now that you know the importance of occasionally offering equine electrolytes in addition to salt, how do you choose the best supplement for your horse?
-Here are three things to look for when selecting an electrolyte:
+Now that you know the importance of occasionally offering electrolytes in addition to salt, how do you choose the best supplement for your horse?
+Here are three things to look for when selecting horse electrolytes:

 Barrel racer Autumn Snyder uses Redmond Electrolyte paste to keep her horse hydrated and performing her best.
 Watch the two-minute video below to see her story!

-Redmond Electrolyte syringe is a fast-acting electrolyte formulated for horses that rapidly replenishes critical electrolytes and vitamins.
+Redmond Electrolyte syringe is a fast-acting paste formulated for horses that rapidly replenishes critical electrolytes and vitamins.
 It improves energy and performance with natural ingredients you can trust.
 Our easy-to-use metered syringe contains:

 Redmond Electrolyte paste rehydrates and helps your horse stay in peak form.
 Click below to learn more or try our product today!

 © Redmond Equine 2022.
 All rights reserved.

 A Redmond Story: Why Shelby Switched Her Horse...

 A Redmond Story: How Rein Water Helped Dana's...

 A Redmond Story: How Kelly Keeps Horses' Mineral...